-Emily Dickinson is a name known and well-loved in the literary world.
+Dickinson’s name is known and well-loved in the literary world.
 Her ability to put intense thought into a few simple words sets her apart from other poets.
 She thinks in the abstract, and her thoughts are deep.
 Thus, her poetry tends to take readers into a deeper realm of thought, one that ponders life and death, the present, and the future.
-This particular poem, ‘The Past is such a Curious Creature’, focuses on the past, and personifies the past as a female character.
-Dickinson’s speaker in this poem puts the feeling of one’s past into a few simple words which most people can easily identify with.
-Since all have felt the passing of time, and all have pondered their own pasts, this poem allows readers to easily connect with the speaker and thus, with the author herself.
+Since all have felt the passing of time, and all have pondered their own pasts, ‘The Past is such a Curious Creature’ allows readers to easily connect with the speaker and thus, with the author herself.

 The past is such a curious creature